 As a business grows, it may become practical – even necessary – to export both products and roles.
 Whether your brand is near a national border or it’s time to start globalizing, there are challenges associated with expanding a business outside the walls of your country.
-The best way to approach this transition is with nearshore hiring, onboarding, and outsourcing.
-This article will go over what nearshore staffing is and seven questions that will help you choose a nearshore partner.
+The best way to approach this transition is with nearshore outsourcing, onboarding, and hiring.
+This article will go over what nearshore staff augmentation is and seven questions that will help you choose a nearshore partner.

 What Is Nearshore Staffing?

-Most businesses are familiar with the concept of “on-shore” and “off-shore.”
+Most businesses are familiar with the concept of “onshore outsourcing” and “offshore outsourcing.”
 Business is either conducted inside the national borders or by crossing national borders.
 But when it comes to hiring and expansion, proximity matters.
-The nearshore partnership means expanding to countries geographically and culturally close to your own.
+The nearshore outsourcing partnership means expanding to countries geographically and culturally close to your own.
 Work with people who share your time zones, climates, and cultural familiarity.

-The United States, for example, can find a nearshore partner in Mexico, Canada, and South America.
+The United States, for example, can find a nearshore partner in Latin America, Costa Rica, Puerto Rico, and South America.
 Alliances, trade agreements, and historical sister-cities make these partnerships more comfortable and safer than going international with a distant global partner.

 When a business is taking its first steps into international expansion, nearshore partnerships are the safest and most approachable option.